coventry-city-council/coventry-city-council.github.io/README.md

 # coventry-city-council.github.io
 Coventry City Council on GitHub

-This is the code for Coventry City Council on GitHub Visit the site on https://coventry-city-council.github.io/
+This repository contains the code that powers the open data resources on https://coventry-city-council.github.io/

-Si Chun Lam
-18 May 2017
+Further resources from the Insight Team at Coventry City Council at www.coventry.gov.uk/factsaboutcoventry

+Insight Team
+Coventry City Council